cryptogogue/vol-node-setup/README.md

 Before you begin, make sure you have an active account on whatever Volition network you plan to join and have the genesis block for that network.
 When you start mining, you will need someone to upgrade your regular account to a mining account.

-Commands listed in blocks shown below should be ran on the server hosting the volition mining node:
+Commands listed in blocks shown below should be run on the server hosting the volition mining node:

 ```
 example
 ```

+## Provision Your Volition Account

+If you don't already have one, or if you want to use a different account for mining, provision a new Volition account and rename it to whatever you want to use as your miner name.
+Volition will eventually support renaming mining accounts, but for beta it does not, so be sure your account is named what you want it to be.

 ## Stack Description